wustlcse237sp20/project-translator/README.md

 **3. Main method control flow**
   - InputTranslate logic is added
   - Set up some useful methods to check the validity of input and serialization.
 However, detailed implementations are not done yet.

+**4. Current Difficulties**
+  - The Tesseract Library (Open Source) lacks precision and may not be powerful enough to use for our application.
+Currently looking into alternatives in the Google Cloud Platform's OCR API.

 **TODO Next iteration:**
 1. Generate auto detection of language input instead of manually selecting language being translated from.
 2. Reconfigure environment variables to keep API key more safe.